TKrysiaki/lab-soc-linux/32-soc-dns-tunneling-exfiltration-detection-response-validation/report.md

 Data exfiltration was successfully simulated through DNS queries using subdomain encoding.
 The activity was limited to a single host and no persistence or lateral movement was identified.

+DNS tunneling provides a covert channel that can be used for continuous data exfiltration or command-and-control communication if not detected.

 ---

 ## 6. MITRE ATT&CK Mapping

 - T1048.003 — Exfiltration Over Unencrypted Non-C2 Protocol (DNS)
+- T1071.004 — Application Layer Protocol: DNS

 ---